aiser-platform/aiser-world/packages/docs/src/docs/self-host/index.md

 id: self-host-index
 title: Self-Host & Enterprise Deployment
 sidebar_label: Self-Host & Enterprise
-description: Deploy Aiser Platform in your own infrastructure with enterprise-grade security, scalability, and customization options
+description: Deploy Aicser Platform in your own infrastructure with enterprise-grade security, scalability, and customization options
 ---

 # 🏠 Self-Host & Enterprise Deployment

-**Deploy Aiser Platform in your own infrastructure with enterprise-grade security, scalability, and customization.**
+**Deploy Aicser Platform in your own infrastructure with enterprise-grade security, scalability, and customization.**

-Self-hosting Aiser Platform gives you complete control over your data, infrastructure, and deployment while maintaining all the AI-powered analytics capabilities.
+Self-hosting Aicser Platform gives you complete control over your data, infrastructure, and deployment while maintaining all the AI-powered analytics capabilities.
 Whether you're deploying for a small team or scaling to enterprise levels, we provide comprehensive deployment guides and best practices.

 ## 🎯 Why Self-Host?